Exótico

-In lucha libre, an exótico is a luchador (male wrestler) fighting/performing in drag.
-The exótico’s movement vocabulary is campy, often silly, and seldom dignified.
-Exóticos are male wrestlers who appropriate feminine aspects in their wrestling personas or "gimmicks" – through feminine costumes, for example, "contesting the dramatic representation of machismo" and successfully unmanning their opponents in the ring while also "rejecting the outward signs of manhood".
-Though exoticos may not necessarily be gay, they often are, and their sexual ambiguity is undeniable.
-Attired with feather boas, headdresses, sequins or stockings, they defy a religious Latin culture that is ardently macho.
+In lucha libre, an exótico ([ek-so-ti-ko]) is a male wrestler, known as a luchador, who fights and performs while incorporating feminine aspects in to their wrestling personas, known as "gimmicks".
+They are characterized by a camp style, feminine costumes, and humor.
+Though not all exóticos are gay, some are and some incorporate sexual ambiguity into their performance.
+Wearing feather boas, headdresses, sequins or stockings, they are often seen as defying traditional macho Latino culture.

 Meaning

-Lucha libre (Hispanic freestyle wrestling) is a blend of art and sport that involves various fighting techniques such as judo, jujitsu, grappling and kickboxing.
+Lucha libre (Mexican-style professional wrestling) is a blend of art and sport that involves various fighting techniques such as judo, jujitsu, grappling and kickboxing.
 It is a world of masked luchadores (enmascarados), flying little people and flamboyant costuming, one filled with acrobatics and athleticism, all mixed with drama, pageantry and a physical comedy that is uniquely Latino origin.
 Everything that a luchador says, does, and wears is essential to their character and their performance.
 There are different kind of luchadores who represent good and evil, técnico or rudo/heel, and queers.
 Lucha libre is a space in which the macho-maricón (heterosexual-homosexual continuum) is represented not only in the relative positioning of men competing over who is "more" macho but also by men who have abdicated their masculinity.

 Many gay wrestlers show in their performances that they may identify as a female, but can be just as strong as a male, and can deliver a great performance just like any other male wrestler.
 Lucha libre is a performance that is open to multiple readings on axis of representation by two men.
 Many lucha libre matches cannot be described as a struggle between two men, because not all wrestlers are male, and not all male wrestlers are unambiguously men.
 A lucha libre match between two men represents a rudo and a técnico (evil and good), in which most exóticos end up being rudos.
 This does not apply to all exóticos, but the audience usually responds to them being a rudo.